 However, the vocalist’s delivery of lyrics feels like a funky robot taking the lead singer role.
 Singing about dancing during the song and wondering what’s the word?
 Word up is the code word for funk!

-Higher Ground is one of Wonder’s most well-crafted and well-known songs.
-What makes this track such a funky experience is the funky bassline and catchy vocals working together to get the room dancing and moving.
+Higher Ground is one of Wonder’s most well-crafted and well-known funk songs.
+What makes this track such an experience is the funky bassline and catchy vocals working together to get the room dancing and moving.
 The Red Hot Chili Peppers borrowed this song to help launch their career.

-No funk list would be complete without including the most wonderful Aretha Franklin.
-Rock Steady is a strong funk track holding all the values of the common funk track.
+No list of funk songs would be complete without including the most wonderful Aretha Franklin.
+Rock Steady is a strong track holding all the values of the typical funk track.

-With Aretha singing over the lyrics and having the backup singers proclaiming, “What it is”, this song is a heavy hitter in the world of funk.
+With Aretha singing over the lyrics and having the backup singers proclaiming, “What it is”, this song is a heavy hitter in the world of this genre.

 Slide is an instrument heavy track delivering steady funk throughout.
-Guitar solos, horn solos, and a number of powerful instrumental build-ups will keep the funk going over the course of the track.
+Guitar solos, horn solos, and a number of powerful instrumental build-ups will keep the beat going over the course of the track.

-Some of the best moments of the song are when the big build-ups peak and then drop to fewer instruments, giving the feeling that a funk experience has taken place within the instrumental track.
+Some of the best moments of the song are when the big build-ups peak and then drop to fewer instruments, giving that big funk experience within the instrumental track.

 James Brown was way ahead of his time with his performances and the music he created.
 This track is no different, coming out in 1965, ahead of almost all tracks on this list.
 Brown brings his bag of tricks with him in the creation of this track.